probe973/hsc-5066y/jamovi/independent-t-test/04-practice.md

 ## Comparing Scores Between Two Groups

 In these data you have ARAT, Barthel.
 FAST, and GHQ12 at baseline and follow-up.
-You also have the sex and the side of CVA has grouping variables, containing two groups.
+You also have the sex and the side of CVA as grouping variables, containing two groups.

 Perform a series of tests of difference on these variables and for a grouping variable.
 You need to choose between the **Student's t-test**, **Welch t-test**, and **Mann-Whitney U test**.
 So,